 - The child be the subject of a family court proceeding to determine proper guardianship and/or custody of the child; and

 - The child must have been found by the state court that he/she has been abused, neglected or abandoned; and

 - The state court must conclude that returning to his or her home country would be contrary to the child’s best interests.

 Determining a child’s eligibility for SIJS requires a thorough analysis of the law and facts of the case, and, as with most immigration legal matters, consultation with an experienced Austin immigration attorney is advised prior to filing for this benefit.

-To help your son or daughter achieve lawful immigration status, contact our Austin immigration attorneys right away at (512) 633-1785 for our Austin office and (361) 356-4502 for our Corpus Christi location.
+To help your son or daughter achieve lawful immigration status, contact our Austin immigration attorneys right away at our Austin office.